 and then we substitute $\bm R=\bm Y +\bar{\bm O}\bm X \bar{\bm O}^T$, extract terms that do not depend on $\bar{\bm O}$, and take the expectation of the terms that do, which yields an intermediate integral,

 This integral is analogous to the Harish-Chandra-Itzykson-Zuber (HCIZ) or spherical integral, which appears in the calculation of the subordination relation for sums of square-symmetric matrices \cite{Bun2016,Bun2017,potters_bouchaud_2020}.
-We compute this integral asymptotically in Appendix \ref{sec:rank1-HCIZ-appendix}, and highlight key points of the calculation here.
+We compute this ``block-spherical'' integral asymptotically in Appendix \ref{sec:rank1-HCIZ-appendix}, and highlight key points of the calculation here.

 First, we observe the key difference between our calculation and the square-symmetric case.
 In the square symmetric case, the expectation is over a single Haar-distributed orthogonal matrix that rotates $\bm{v}$ arbitrarily, and so the expectation depends only on the norm of $\bm{v}$.
-In our rectangular case, however, $\bar{\bm{O}}$ has two blocks, and rotates each of the $N_1$- and $N_2$-dimensional blocks of $\bm{v}$ separately, so that $I^X\lr{\bm{v}}$ depends on both of the norms of these two blocks.
+In our rectangular case, however, $\bar{\bm{O}}$ has two blocks, and they rotate the $N_1$- and $N_2$-dimensional blocks of $\bm{v}$ separately, so that $I^X\lr{\bm{v}}$ depends on the norms of each of these two blocks.
 Therefore, we define the $2$-component vector, $\bm t$ with components

-Next we calculate the expectation \eqref{eq-HCIZ-main} by performing an integral over an arbitrary $N$ dimensional vector, $\bm w$, while enforcing block-wise norm constraints, using the Fourier representation of the delta function and introducing integration variables, $q_1$ and $q_2$.
+We calculate the expectation \eqref{eq-HCIZ-main} by performing an integral over an arbitrary $N$-dimensional vector, while enforcing block-wise norm constraints using the Fourier representation of the delta function, and introducing integration variables, $q_1$ and $q_2$.

-Appealingly, we find the saddle-point conditions for this integral are of the form:
+To compute the integral, we make a saddle-point approximation in the asymptotic limit of large $N$.
+Appealingly, we find the saddle-point conditions are of the form:

-That is, the block Stieltjes transform, $\bm{g}^X$, arises naturally and the saddle-point is its functional inverse evaluated at the vector of block-wise norms of $\bm v$.
+That is, the block Stieltjes transform, $\bm{g}^X\lr{\bm{q}^*}=\bm{t}$, arises naturally, and the saddle-point of the block-spherical integral \eqref{eq-HCIZ-main} is its functional inverse evaluated at the vector of block-wise norms of $\bm v$.

 Inserting the saddle-point solution, we find that asymptotically